-For policy type CARRYOVER:
+- For policy type CARRYOVER:

-Max Days to Carryover: is the maximum amount of allowance they can carryover for this policy.
+- Max Days to Carryover: is the maximum amount of allowance they can carryover for this policy.
 For example you may only allow 5 carry over days

-Expire X Days after Year Starts: is the number of Days in which the user is allowed to use those Days, before they expire.
+- Expire X Days after Year Starts: is the number of Days in which the user is allowed to use those Days, before they expire.

-for policy type ACCRUAL:
+- For policy type ACCRUAL:

-Days / Hours to Accrue on Policy Run: is the value of the allowance to be accrued each time the policy runs e.g. 1.5 Days for each month
+- Days / Hours to Accrue on Policy Run: is the value of the allowance to be accrued each time the policy runs e.g. 1.5 Days for each month

-Max Days / Hours to Accrue: is the Maximum amount allowed before the accrual process stops. e.g. 25 thereafter the accrual process will not add any more days
+- Max Days / Hours to Accrue: is the Maximum amount allowed before the accrual process stops. e.g. 25 thereafter the accrual process will not add any more days

-for policy type ALLOWANCE:
+- For policy type ALLOWANCE:

-Allowance: is the value of the allowance to be added each time the policy runs e.g. 1.5 Days for each month
+- Allowance: is the value of the allowance to be added each time the policy runs e.g. 1.5 Days for each month

-Users must have the same Allowance Pot and Allowance Unit has the policy otherwise they will not be able to be added onto it (see above).
+Users must have the same Allowance Pot and Allowance Unit as the policy otherwise they will not be able to be added onto it, they can also only be applied to 1 of each policy type of a certain Allowance Pot (see above).